dalgwen/openhab-addons/bundles/org.openhab.binding.signal/README.md

 Because Signal requires several verifications, the signal account thing creation is a several-step process.
 Once you created the Thing, you have to:

-* At first, you have to get a valid captcha proving that you are human.
+* Get a valid captcha proving that you are human.
 You can try without one, but Signal will probably reject your attempt (see above).
 * Use the 'register' action on the Thing (you can use Main UI or anything else).
 Fill in the captcha as a parameter.
-You will then receive a verification code (either by voice or SMS)
+You will then receive a verification code (either by voice or SMS).
+Note: voice verification can take longer due to signal restriction (+1 minute)
 * Use the 'verify' action on the Thing.
 Set the verificationCode parameter.

 For a *signalaccount*, the following parameters are available: